Small Fraktur Decorated Applied-Tip Powder Horn (#52)

 This larger banded fraktur engraved powder horn (#53)is also a traditional left hand carry that can be carried either way.
 It is approximately 16″ around the outside curve and 12.75″ tip to tip not including the stopper.
 The Cherry base plug is 2.6″ in diameter and hollowed out about 3/4 of its length.
 The two piece applied-tip is made of horn and Axis deer antler.
 The stopper is Black Walnut.
 The horn was stained light yellow with ferric nitrate and finished with Tried and True (linseed oil and beeswax).
 The horn weighs a little under 8 oz.

-This horn is available for sale for $375 plus $25 shipping and insurance.
+This horn is available for sale for the reduced price of $275 plus $25 shipping and insurance.
 The bespoke price for a horn like this would be $475.
 Sales tax will be collected for Virginia residents.
 If you would like this horn, use the Contact page to let me know and mention Horn #53.

 Right or Left Hand Carry?